A Unified Bayesian Framework for Data-Driven Smoothing, Prediction, and Control: Background and Problem Formulation

 This paper considers the problem of obtaining the optimal estimate of a length-$L$ signal trajectory from possibly partial information of the corrupted trajectory and historical data of signal trajectories.
 In particular, assume that we have obtained $M$ full signal trajectories of length $L$: $\mathbf{z}^d_i := \col{z^d_{t_i+1},z^d_{t_i+2}\dots,z^d_{t_i+L}}\in\mathbb{R}^{nL}$, for $i=1,2,\dots,M$, where the superscript $d$ denoted historical data.
 Concatenating these trajectories column-wise formulates the signal matrix: $H:= \in\mathbb{R}^{nL\times M}$, which is referred to as the offline data in what follows.
 For analysis purposes, we also define the true signal matrix $H^0$ and the uncertainty matrix $\Delta_H$: $H=H^0+\Delta_H$.

-The objective is to estimate another signal trajectory $\mathbf{z}^0 := \col{z_1^0,z_2^0\dots,z_L^0}\in\mathbb{R}^{nL}$ from offline data and existing knowledge of the trajectory.
+The objective is to estimate another signal trajectory $\mathbf{z}^0 := \col{z_1^0,z_2^0\dots,z_L^0}\in\mathbb{R}^{nL}$ from offline data (instead of the model $G$) and existing knowledge of the trajectory.
 This trajectory is referred to as the online trajectory.
 The knowledge is expressed by